amferraboli/elixir_snippets/src/calculator/README.md

 ## Documentation

-You can access the module and methods documenation with `h` inside `iex`.
+You can access the module and methods documentation with `h` inside `iex`.